vertven/itk-vtk/README.md

 pip install -r requirements.txt
 ```

+# VTK Viewer

+The project comes with our own VTK viewer.
+You can find its source code in `vtk_viewer.py.`
+The viewer has some valuable controls:
+- Up and Down arrows: change the slice
+- Mouse wheel: zoom in and out
+- Left click and drag: change contrast and brightness
+The images are displayed in Sagittal view.

 # Image Repositioning

 The code aligns two brain scans (scan1 and scan2) recorded at various times by